laravelgeekphp/laravel-rekognition/README.md

 This is a simple open-source Laravel Package.
 It's only purpose is to provide a Facade for getting image labels using AWS Rekognition.
 Example usage is below, currently only file paths are supported.
 You pass the path of a file and under the hood the contents of said file is retrieved using Storage facade.
-The result it passed to Rekognition using HTTP client and image labels are returned.
+The result is passed to Rekognition using HTTP client and image labels are returned.
 ## Support us

 You can support us by reading our [blog](https://laravelgeek.com)